Share This

 Cost

 Naturally, cost will be a major factor in any significant investment, and a hot tub is no different.
 An inground hot tub can range greatly in cost depending on whether it is custom built or prefabricated.
 Installation will be an additional fee.
 According to an August 2023 report from HomeGuide.com, an inground hot tub could cost between $8,000 and $25,000 to build or add to an existing pool.
+The total cost can vary depending on several factors, including the type of spa, excavation, materials, and labor.
 Installing it along with an inground pool can cost an additional $6,000 to $15,000, or more.

 This same report lists a price range of $2,000 to $6,000 for an entry level portable spa and up to $11,000 to $18,000 for a luxury hot tub.
 These prices are dependent on size, quality, features, brand, dealer overhead, delivery, installation and warranty, according to the site.